Skip to main content

 Alex Fernandez

-Mathematics, Grades 6-8; History, Grade 6
+Mathematics, Grades 6-8; CSS Mathematics

 As a Pennfield alumni, Alex was excited to begin working at Pennfield as a substitute teacher before becoming full time faculty in 2014.
 He is a dedicated educator with experience at a wide range of grade levels, having taught students as young as kindergarten to as old as middle school.
 While his passion, and primary focus, has been on mathematics education, Alex has had the privilege to teach in other content areas during his time at Pennfield.
 He has taught sections of English, World Cultures, Technology, and Ancient Civilizations.